1.7 Doctoroff Business Leadership Program

 While the classes offered as part of the Doctoroff program are designed to supplement the business training that students accepted to the Doctoroff Program receive, the Doctoroff classes are open to all law students.
-Questions about the program, its requirements, curriculum, and internship opportunities should be directed to the Executive Director of the Doctoroff Program or the Associate Dean of Admissions and Financial Aid.
+Questions about the program, its requirements, curriculum, and internship opportunities should be directed to the Associate Dean of Admissions and Financial Aid.